I got a letter, now what?

 There are resources available to help with this, and organisations that will have your back.

-Even if an agreement about payment has been reached, you can still ask Centrelink to collect the debt directly, rather than through a private debt collection firm — but you should be aware that Centrelink does have the power to take your wages or tax returns or take legal action against you.
+Even if an agreement about payment has been reached, you can still ask Centrelink to collect the debt directly, rather than through a private debt collection firm — but you should be aware that Centrelink does have the power to take your wages and tax returns or take legal action against you.

 - and that they send you written confirmation, and get a receipt number.